It’s “Just Deserts” Not “Just Desserts”

 Today I found out that the idiom used for the notion of someone “getting what’s coming to them”, whether good or bad, is actually “just deserts”, not “just desserts”.

 The misconception primarily stems from the fact that most people are unfamiliar with the word ‘desert’ (pronounced dizert), which more or less means the same thing as the word ‘deserve’.
-Instead, when they see the word ‘desert’, they think only of the word meaning something to the effect of ‘dry sandy wasteland’, which is pronounced ‘dezert’.
+Instead, when they see the word ‘desert’, most they think only of the word meaning something to the effect of ‘dry, sandy wasteland’, which is pronounced ‘dezert’.

 In fact, these two words that are spelled the same, but pronounced differently, have their origins in two different Latin words.
-The word ‘desert’, as in hot sandy wasteland, comes from the Latin word deserere, meaning “to forsake”.
+The word ‘desert’, as in “sandy wasteland”, comes from the Latin word deserere, meaning “to forsake”.

 The word ‘desert’ as in “to get what’s coming to you”, comes from the Latin word deservire, meaning “to serve well” or “to serve zealously”: “de-” (completely) + “servire” (to serve).